logtalk_load(File, Flags) logtalk_load(Files, Flags)

 Logtalk or Prolog extension is specified, the compiler tries first to append a

-If that fails, the compiler tries to use the file name as-is.
-For a
+fails, the compiler tries to use the file name as-is.
+For a description of the

-When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
+When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative_to flag is passed).

 Note that only the errors related to problems in the predicate argument are listed below.
 This predicate fails on the first error found during compilation of a source file.
 In this case, no contents of the source file are loaded.